gottacatchenall/ms_dispersal_diffusion_approximation/manuscript.md

 ## Dispersal Models

+### Stochastic Dispersal

+To simulate stochastic dispersal, the number of migrants leaving a given location is stochasticly drawn each timestep  as  $m_{i} \sim
+\text{Binomial}(N_i, m)$ for each location $i$.
+For every migrating individual we randomly draw where that individual goes from the distribution of potential destinations
+$\Phi^{(i)}$.

 ### Diffusion

-To model dispersal using diffusion, we incorporate the local Ricker Model into a reaction-diffusion model.
-If the probability that an individual migrates before reproducing is $m$, then we can define a diffusion matrix $D$ as
+To simulate diffusion dispersal, we incorporate the local Ricker Model into a reaction-diffusion model.
+If the probability that an individual disperses before reproducing is $m$, then we can define a diffusion matrix $D$ as

 $$D_{ij} = \begin{cases} \Phi_{ij}m \quad\quad\quad &\ i \neq j \\ 1-m  & i=j \end{cases}$$

-where $D_{ij}$ is now the expected value of the unit biomass that is born in $i$ that reproduces in $j$.
+where $D_{ij}$ is now the expected value an individual born in $i$ reproduces in $j$.
 The dispersal dynamics of the diffusion model are described by the mapping

 $$N_i(t+1) = \sum_j D_{ji} N_j(t)$$

 which can be combined into the local Ricker model from above as reaction-diffusion model by computing diffusion before each round of local dynamics.

 $$N_i(t+1) \sim \text{Poisson}\bigg( \lambda R e^{-\chi \big(\sum_j D_{ji}
 N_j(t)\big)} \cdot \sum_j D_{ji} N_j(t) \bigg)$$

-### Stochastic Dispersal

-To model stochastic dispersal, for each location $i$, the number of migrants leaving that location is drawn $m_{i} \sim \text{Binomial}(N_i, m)$ and for every migrating individual $1, \dots, m_i$ we randomly draw where that individual goes from the distribution $\Phi^{(i)}$.

 ## Measuring Synchrony

 In ecology and other fields, the crosscorrelation function, \(CC\), has long been used as a measure of the synchrony between two time-series.
-Here, with a metapopulation, we consider the mean crosscorrelation across all pairs of populations, which we call the Pairwise-Crosscorrelation ($\text{PCC}$) and compute as
+Here, with a metapopulation, we consider the mean crosscorrelation in abundances between all pairs of populations, which we call Pairwise-Crosscorrelation ($\text{PCC}$) and compute as

 $$\text{PCC}=\frac{1}{(N_p-1)^2}\sum_{i \neq j} CC(\vec{N_i},\vec{N_j})$$